ToolACE-MT: Non-Autoregressive Generation for Agentic Multi-Turn Interaction: Experiments

-In this subsection, we compare the cost and quality of generating agentic dialogue data using \name versus MAS.
+\textbf{Data Generation Efficiency.} We compare the cost and quality of generating agentic dialogue data using \name versus MAS.
 As shown in Table~\ref{tab:data-compare}, MAS yields a lower Offline Verification pass rate ($61.1\%$ vs. $72.3\%$), therefore requiring a larger initial dataset and in total 275k API calls, to obtain 8,000 valid samples, significantly more than \name (188k).
+To clarify token usage, we report total input/output tokens and the corresponding cost (GPT-4o pricing: $\$2.5$/M input, $\$10$/M output).
+The main efficiency gain comes from reduced input tokens, since fewer iterations are needed to generate longer multi-turn dialogues.
 Models trained on \name data also perform better, demonstrating both higher efficiency and effectiveness.

-We further test \name with GPT-4o-mini, which results in a much lower pass rate and increased API calls, due to more frequent formatting errors and hallucinations.
+\textbf{Model Choices.} We further test \name with GPT-4o-mini (results also shown in Table~\ref{tab:data-compare}), which results in a much lower pass rate and increased API calls, due to more frequent formatting errors and hallucinations.
 This reinforces that generating long, tool-intensive dialogues demands strong long-context handling, which smaller models like GPT-4o-mini and LLaMA3.1-8B-Inst (in our attempt, it failed to produce valid instances in most of time thus cannot generate sufficient usable data for training) struggle with.